Marlrus/node-ts-mongoose-pagination/notes/01initial-setup.md

 I create another use with **db.user.insert()** and then run find and get both items.
 Afterwards I run find() with a filter `db.user.find({ user: "moerse" })` which will only return the document that matches.

 ## update and remove UD

+We can update a document using **db.user.update()** which takes 2 arguments, the selector, and the update. `db.user.update({name: "moerse"}, {age: 30})` which we can see that updated the document, however **we removed every other property and now the document just has age 30**.
+To fix this we run `db.user.update({age: 30}, {$set: {name: 'moerse'}})` and now we fixed the document and updated it using the mongoDB operator.

+To remove a document we do `db.user.remove({name: "marmot"})` which will remove the document that matches the query. **If many documents match the query, it will remove all of them**.
+We can use .limit() to limit this, but by default it will eliminate them all.

+## drop and show collections

+I ran `db.user.drop()` which eliminated the entire collections.
+Then I ran `show collections` and there where no collections in the DB anymore, creating a clean slate for the new DB created from within the server using mongoose.

+## Dotenv blunder

+I had my .env file inside the src/ folder, so my server was running in dist and couldn't find the strings.
+Fortunately it was taken care of.